google-aai/tf-serving-k8s-tutorial/README.md

 ### What this project is not

 This tutorial is not meant to be the quickest path toward deploying TF serving using Kubernetes.
-If you are looking for an automated solution to deploy Tensorflow Serving for production, please check out [Kubeflow](https://github.com/kubeflow/kubeflow), which automates many of the steps covered in this tutorial.
+If you are looking for automated solutions to deploy Tensorflow Serving for production, please check out [Kubeflow](https://github.com/kubeflow/kubeflow), which automates many of the steps covered in this tutorial.